dorwon/dice_game/README.md

 # dice game
 making a fun little dice game.
-Code is for the quick formatting of prototype cards.
+Code is for the quick formatting of prototype cards using squib